murex/EventStormingJournal/_posts/2025-02-14-remote-event-storming-simplified-7-essential-practices.markdown

 > All this remote facilitation might seem like more work.
 How will I manage it all?

-You don’t have to!
-Get a co-facilitator or even many co-facilitators.
+You don’t have to! **Get a co-facilitator or even many co-facilitators**.
 This has plenty of benefits:

 - Share the workload
 - Be present in different breakout rooms at the same time